Transparency and ethics as key principles

 The EU Taxonomy regulation, part of the European Green Deal and Sustainable Finance framework, provides a common framework for evaluating the sustainability of economic activities.
 It guides investments toward endeavours that positively impact the environment and society and outlines criteria to recognize sustainable economic activities that support EU environmental goals.

-Galp’s EU Taxonomy report has been conducted considering the Taxonomy Regulation (EU) 2020/852, the Climate and Environmental Delegated Acts and their annexes, the Complementary Climate Delegated Act, the Disclosures Delegated Act, the Delegated Regulation amending the Climate Delegated Act, as well as Galp’s current interpretation about EU Taxonomy regulation.
-Additionally, other published documents such as the FAQs and the Commission Notices on the “FAQs repository” available on the EU Taxonomy Navigator were also considered.
+Galp’s EU Taxonomy report has been conducted considering the Taxonomy Regulation (EU) 2020/852, the Climate and Environmental Delegated Acts and their annexes, the Complementary Climate Delegated Act, the Disclosures Delegated Act, the Delegated Regulation amending the Climate Delegated Act, as well as Galp’s current interpretation of the EU Taxonomy regulation.
+Additionally, other published documents such as the FAQs and the Commission Notices available on the “FAQs repository” of the EU Taxonomy Navigator, were also considered.

-The eligibility assessment method involved a thorough examination of Galp's business operations.
-This analysis was conducted following the Climate and the Environmental Delegated Acts of the EU Taxonomy, which cover the six environmental objectives.
+The eligibility assessment method involved a thorough examination of Galp's business operations, conducted based on the EU Taxonomy Climate and Environmental Delegated Acts, which cover the six environmental objectives.

 The alignment assessment of the activities identified as 'eligible' begins with verifying compliance with the criteria for making a substantial contribution to one of the six environmental objectives.
-Although, most of Galp's eligible activities are applicable for both the climate change mitigation and climate change adaptation environmental objectives, the Company considers that it contributed more significantly to the mitigation of climate change, given the nature of its activities.
+Although, most of Galp's eligible activities are applicable to both the climate change mitigation and climate change adaptation environmental objectives, the Company considers that it contributed more significantly to climate change mitigation, given the nature of its activities.
 Apart from the substantial contribution criteria, the EU Taxonomy regulation includes the principle of Do No Significant Harm (DNSH).
-The compliance with DNSH criteria involved a comprehensive assessment of activities against established criteria that need to be met to avoid significant harm to any of the relevant environmental objectives.
+The compliance with DNSH criteria involved a comprehensive assessment of activities against established criteria that must be met to avoid significant harm to any of the relevant environmental objectives.